Action-Gradient Monte Carlo Tree Search for Non-Parametric Continuous (PO)MDPs: Experiments

 \subsubsection{Hill Car Transition Model}

 In this domain, we set $x_{\min}=-1.0$, $x_{\max}=1.0$, $v_{\max}=2.5$, $a_{\max}=4.0$.
-The deterministic dynamics are calculated by integrating the car's continuous-time dynamics with an ODE solver over the time period $t_0$ to $t_1$.
-To limit the computational complexity, we chose crudely $\delta t=0.01$ for the integration, while $t_1 - t_0=0.1$ was the time step between consecutive time steps of the MDP/POMDP scenario.
-The integration method chosen was Tsitouras 5/4 Runge-Kutta method.
+The deterministic dynamics are calculated by integrating the car's continuous-time dynamics with an ODE solver over a time period of $\Delta t = 0.1$.
+The equations were integrated using the adaptive Tsitouras 5/4 Runge-Kutta method (Tsit5) \cite{Tsitouras11cma}, with a manually specified initial step size of $\delta t = 0.01$.

 The continuous-time dynamics are given by: \begin{linenomath*}

 \end{linenomath*} where $m=1$, $g=9.81$, and the hill-curve function $h(x)$ is given by: \begin{linenomath*}

 \end{linenomath*}